 Once employers are confirmed for our virtual events, you’ll be able to see the list on CAREERlink or our Career Fair page.
 Recruiting cycles and methods are industry driven.
 To effectively plan your internship or full-time job search, it is important to know when industries tend to post positions.
 Read our information about recruiting cycles by industry to get a better sense of how and when various industries tend to post, recruit and hire.

 Regardless of the industries that interest you, or the likelihood of campus recruiting through virtual fairs or postings, the Career Center is dedicated to helping you build your target list, interact with employers, network with alumni, and learn how to successfully navigate the search and application process.
 For help with your process, join a Career Interest Group or schedule an advising appointment.

 Great question!
 It is vital that you engage in intentional conversations with employers to learn about and share interest in their work.
 We can help facilitate these connections in a variety of ways:

 - Events: Virtual information sessions, coffee chats, networking and panel events and more

 - Our Team: Our employer relations and advising teams can also help to facilitate connections and introductions if you have a very specific interest area.

 - Washington University Alumni Communities & Networks

 CAREERlink is an excellent resource for position postings.
 It is smart to become very familiar with the site, set up saved searches, and stay up to date on information sessions and events.
-In addition, we list a number of resources for searching on our What You Can Do in Fall 2020 page, under the Search for Opportunities heading.
+In addition, we list a number of resources for searching on our What You Can Do page, under the Search for Opportunities heading.